Image

 Second, it leads to syncretism.
 Following on from this, because Aboriginal cosmology is pantheistic—God and the creation are one—there is a tendency for the traditional religious beliefs to be fused together with Biblical truth.
 Once again, this is incompatible with the exclusive claims of Scripture which teaches that faith in Jesus Christ is the only way to be saved (Acts 4:12; John 14:6).In contrast, note the recent article in Eternity the by Aboriginal Christian, Brooke Prentis, where she refers to Uluru as the “most sacred and holy place” which gives to a part of God’s creation an idolatrous status and spiritual significance (i.e., Rom 1:18-25).

 Third, the parallel to ancestor worship.
 Official indigenous protocols insist that words like ‘Elder’ should be capitalised to acknowledge the continuing real presence of those who have died.
-(This is also why there is a warning on television programs which show images of deceased aboriginal people).
-However, acknowledging aboriginal ‘Elders’ past, past and emerging is not simply honouring the memory of the departed—like many Australians do on ANZAC Day—but is more akin to the ancestor worship still practised by many people today.
+(This is also why there is a warning on television programs that show images of deceased Aboriginal people).
+However, acknowledging Aboriginal ‘Elders’ past, past and emerging is not simply honouring the memory of the departed—like many Australians do on ANZAC Day—but is more akin to the ancestor worship still practised by many people today.

 Fourth, Biblical peacemaking principles of forgiveness teach that past sins should not be continually re-raised once they have been repented of.
 However, these prescribed ‘politically-correct’ statements do precisely that.
 They have the practical effect of perpetuating guilt while allowing no final resolution or real reconciliation to occur.